Elingustafsson/strawberry/README.md

 - Vimly (Hosting)

 ## Style guidelines:
-- We use indentation (tab) of 1 spaces.
+- We use indentation (tab) of 1 space.
 - We're using Atom Beautify.
 - In the CSS files there's no indentation at the selector, ex:
 ```